Creating an API Module Project

 }

-to use the newly defined custom serializer classes by instantiating the KryoSerializer
+Configure the ModuleOptions to use the newly defined custom serializer classes by instantiating the KryoSerializer and KryoDeserializer and setting them on the ModuleOptionsBuilder.
+Then, associate the ModuleOptions with the ModulePackage when adding the Flight module.

 ApiModuleOptions<ShoppingCart> apiModuleOptions = new ApiModuleOptionsBuilder<ShoppingCart>(ShoppingCart.class)